twomice/com.joineryhq.activityical/README.md

 Please help me improve this extension by using the extension issue queue to report any troubles and to make requests for feature improvements.
 The issue queue is here: https://github.com/twomice/com.joineryhq.activityical/issues

-Issues submitted to the issue queue will be addressed as I have time.
+Issues submitted to the issue queue will be addressed as I have time and interest.
 Please contact me at allen@joineryhq.com to request paid support.